History of the Royal Navy (after 1707): Falklands War, 1982

-The most important operation conducted predominantly by the Royal Navy after the Second World War was the defeat in 1982 of Argentina in the Falkland Islands War.
+The most important operation conducted predominantly by the Royal Navy after the Second World War was the defeat in 1982 of Argentina in the Falkland War.
 Only four days after the invasion on 2 April, a Task Force sailed for the South Atlantic, with other warships and support ships following.
 On 25 April the navy retook South Georgia, crippling an Argentine Navy submarine called the Santa Fė.
 Despite losing four naval ships and other civilian and RFA ships the Royal Navy proved it was still able to fight a battle 8,345 miles (12,800 km) from Great Britain.
 HMS Conqueror is the only nuclear-powered submarine to have engaged an enemy ship with torpedoes, sinking the Argentine cruiser ARA General Belgrano.